-2016 Analysis - continued
+2017 Analysis - continued

-For the remaining reporting units the Company performed a Step 1 analysis.
-The results of the Step 1 analyses indicated that the Company did not need to proceed to Step 2, as the percentage by which the fair value exceeds the carrying value was greater than 25% for all reporting units other than Aerosystems, whose fair value exceeded carrying value by 4%.
-The Company performed a sensitivity analysis relative to the discount rate and growth rate selected and determined a decrease of 1% in the terminal growth rate or an increase of 1% in the discount rate would not result in a fair value calculation less than the carrying value for the Kaman Specialty Bearings and Engineered Products and Kaman Distribution reporting units.
-An increase of 1% in the discount rate would result in a fair value approximately 5% less than the carrying value for the Kaman Aerosystems reporting unit.
-A decrease of 1% in the terminal growth rate would not result in a fair value calculation less than the carrying value for the Kaman Aerosystems reporting unit.
+A Step 1 analysis was performed for the Distribution and Aerosystems reporting units.
+The results of the Step 1 analyses indicated that the Company did not need to proceed to Step 2, as the percentage by which the fair value exceeds the carrying value was greater than 68% and 25% for the Distribution and Aerosystems reporting units, respectively.
+The increase in fair value for these reporting units, as compared to 2016, was partially driven by a benefit to future cash flows as a result of the enactment of Tax Reform during the fourth quarter of 2017.
+The Company performed a sensitivity analysis relative to the discount rate and growth rate selected and determined a decrease of one percentage point in the terminal growth rate or an increase of one percentage point in the discount rate would not result in a fair value calculation less than the carrying value for both reporting units.